EMBARGOED FOR RELEASE: 3 P.M. (CT), MONDAY, AUGUST 12 2013

 JAMA Pediatrics Study Highlights

-Editor’s Note: This study was supported in part by Ministry of Health, Labour, and Welfare Health and Labour Sciences Research Grants on Health Research on Children, Youth, and Families, and a Grant for Environmental Research Projects from the Sumitomo Foundation.
+Editor’s Note: This study was supported by funding from the United States Environmental Protection Agency.
 Please see the articles for additional information, including other authors, author contributions and affiliations, financial disclosures, funding and support, etc.

 # # #